Kitware/SlideAtlas-Server/docs/schema.rst

 - **'\_id'**: ObjectId
 - **'img'**: ObjectId (pointer to document in 'images' collection)
+- **'imgdb'**: Optional: For when the image is not in the same database as the view
 - **'label'**: str
 - **'startup\_view'**: ObjectId
 - **'bookmarks'**: array[n]